Mets trade Jason Vargas to Phillies

 Vargas and Mets manager Mickey Callaway were fined by the team last month for their profanity-filled confrontation with a reporter following a loss to the Cubs at Wrigley Field.

+“My first thought was that was so out of character for Jason to be involved in anything like that,” Klentak said.
+“The guy I knew in Anaheim, it’s just not who he is.
+He’s not an overbearing personality at all like that.
+He’s very popular in the clubhouse with everybody.
+He’s very likable.
+On the mound, he’s a very hard worker and good teammate.
+It just didn’t add up.”

 The 26-year-old Bossart is hitting .195 with seven homers and 28 RBIs at Reading of the Eastern League.
-He was a 14th-round pick in the 2015 amateur draft from the University of Pennsylvania.
+He was a 14th-round pick in the 2015 amateur draft from the University of Pennsylvania, where he was a teammate of Bradley Wilpon — a son of Mets chief operating officer Jeff Wilpon and a grandson of Mets owner Fred Wilpon.

+The Phillies designated righty Yacksel Rios to make room for Vargas on the 40-man roster.
+Rios had a 13.50 ERA in four appearances this season.

+Klentak said the team is still exploring other trade opportunities.
+The Phillies could look to add another reliever since David Robertson’s status remains uncertain.
+Robertson hasn’t pitched since April because of an elbow injury.

 AP Baseball Writer Ronald Blum in New York contributed to this report.